IaVashik/PCapture-LIB/SRC/TracePlus/readme.md

 * `DidHit()`: Returns `true` if the trace hit something, `false` otherwise.
 * `GetDir()`: Returns the direction vector of the trace as a Vector.
 * `GetPortalEntryInfo()`: Returns the portal entry information as a `CheapTraceResult` object, or `null` if no portal was entered.
-* `GetAggregatedPortalEntryInfo()`: Returns an `arrayLib` containing all portal entry information for the trace, including nested portals, as `CheapTraceResult` objects.
+* `GetAggregatedPortalEntryInfo()`: Returns an `ArrayEx` containing all portal entry information for the trace, including nested portals, as `CheapTraceResult` objects.
 * `GetImpactNormal()`: Calculates and returns the impact normal of the surface hit by the trace as a Vector.

 **Example:**